Find the Right Brand Voice With These 5 Brainstorming Exercises

 Every company wants to serve the customer and be conversational—which is fine.
 Those aren’t bad things, but they’re not differentiators anymore.
 They’re just table stakes.
 If your team feels stuck talking in circles about brand voice, you can avoid arguing about tone and POV by playing a few brainstorming games.

 Now brainstorming as a concept has been misused for decades.
 You’re probably familiar with the old song and dance that goes, “Everyone yell out ideas while I write them down, no criticizing or editing until we’re all done!”
 Turns out, not ideal.
-As Harvard Business Review pointed out in 2017, professionals brainstorming in groups came up with fewer good ideas than professionals working alone.
+As Harvard Business Review pointed out, professionals brainstorming in groups came up with fewer good ideas than professionals working alone.
 The key to brainstorming well is to carry out exercises independently first.

 But how do you know where to start?
 Before you think about dropping upwards of $50,000 on a brand consultant, try these exercises first.